CallumBeaney/people/readme.md

 ./people check fred durst
     fred durst - last checked 0 days ago
 ```
 3. You will be prompted with an offer to reset the date associated with this name.
-Let's imagine that, 2 months earlier, 'Joanna Newsom' was added to this list.
+Let's imagine that, 2 months earlier, 'Joanna Newsom' was added to this list, and you want to see the full list.
+You won't have a `timespan` file initially; one will be made automatically.

 ```
 ./people check all